MichelleOha/terminal_app/README.md

 # Testing Template

-On the First tab of my google excel spreadsheet I have added what feature I will be testing and allocated it with an ID:
+On the first tab of my google excel spreadsheet I have added what feature I will be testing and allocated it with an ID:

 ![Testing ReadWrite Class](./docs/test1.png)